nico-leitz/nico-leitz/README.md

 ### About Me

-For me, coding is much more than just a profession—it's a genuine passion and my favorite hobby.
+For me, coding is much more than just a profession - it's a genuine passion and my absolute favorite hobby.

-From 2022 to 2025, I successfully completed my apprenticeship as an IT Specialist for Application Development (*Fachinformatiker für Anwendungsentwicklung*).
-During this time, I built a strong engineering foundation, focusing heavily on the frontend with React and JavaScript, alongside backend development using PHP and various CMS platforms.
+From **2022 to 2025**, I successfully completed my apprenticeship as an **IT Specialist for Application Development** (*Fachinformatiker für Anwendungsentwicklung*).
+During this time, I built a strong engineering foundation, focusing heavily on frontend development with **React and JavaScript**, alongside backend work using **PHP and various CMS platforms**.

-To build upon this foundation and apply my core knowledge to a more modern, highly scalable tech stack, I made the proactive decision to immediately follow up with a comprehensive 12-month Fullstack advanced training at the **Developer Akademie**.
-This strategic step allowed me to seamlessly transfer my existing problem-solving skills into more complex backend architectures, master modern tools, collaborate effectively in cross-functional developer teams to deliver real-world projects, and truly understand the "big picture" of bridging interface and infrastructure.
+To elevate my skills and transition to a modern, highly scalable tech stack, I made the proactive decision to immediately complete a comprehensive **12-month Fullstack advanced training at the Developer Akademie**.
+This strategic step allowed me to seamlessly bridge my existing problem-solving background into complex backend architectures, master modern tools, collaborate effectively in **cross-functional developer teams** for real-world projects, and truly understand the big picture of bridging interface and infrastructure.

 ---